Dolphin Mall: 1997–2001: Planning and construction

-Swerdlow Real Estate of Hollywood, Florida, first announced plans to build Dolphin Mall in March 1997 when the company acquired near the intersection of Florida's Turnpike (SR 91) and Dolphin East–West Expressway (SR 836) in Miami, Florida.
+Swerdlow Real Estate of Hollywood, Florida, first announced plans to develop Dolphin Mall in March 1997 when the company acquired near the intersection of the Homestead Extension of Florida's Turnpike (SR 821) and the Dolphin Expressway (SR 836) in what was then unincorporated Dade County, Florida.
 Their plans called for a 1400000 sqft retail shopping mall with outlet stores.
-The mall was considered by developers and retail analysts to be a competitor of Sawgrass Mills, another large outlet mall in Sunrise, Florida, which opened in 1990.
+The mall was considered by developers and retail analysts to be a competitor of Sawgrass Mills, another large outlet mall in Sunrise, Florida, which opened in October 1990.
 Construction began in June 1998, by which point Swerdlow had confirmed a number of tenants.
-Among these were a movie theater and Dave & Buster's, along with Burlington Coat Factory (now known as Burlington), Off 5th (an outlet division of Saks Fifth Avenue), Marshalls, and Oshman's Sporting Goods.
-By May 1999, Swerdlow announced plans to form a joint venture with Taubman Centers of Bloomfield Hills, Michigan, to assist in development of the mall.
+Among these were a movie theater and Dave & Buster's, along with Burlington Coat Factory, Saks Off 5th, Marshalls, and Oshman's Sporting Goods.
+By May 1999, Swerdlow announced plans to form a joint venture with Taubman Centers, Inc. of Bloomfield Hills, Michigan, to assist in development of the mall.

 The mall was to feature over 150 inline stores.
 Overall, the mall occupied 120 acre of space and had 7,800 parking spaces.
 Beame Architectural Partnership was the architect.
 Building costs were estimated at $290,000,000.
 Because of its proximity to Miami International Airport and Miami's Latin American population, developers sought to include amenities suitable for Latin Americans and travelers.
 These included hiring staffers who speak Spanish, Latin American-themed decor within the mall, unisex bathrooms, and storage lockers big enough to hold luggage.
 In addition, Dolphin Mall featured shuttle service to and from the airport.
 To promote the mall, Miami's convention and visitors' bureau hired Lucia Plazas-Champ to represent the mall's opening and promote it at various international capitals.
 Additionally, the mall featured different decor in each wing, each referred to by a different Spanish name: ramblas ("the walk"), playa ("beach"), and moda ("fashion").
 The mall consisted mostly of one story except for the ramblas area, which featured the movie theater and Dave & Buster's on a second level overlooking the rest of the mall.
-The playa section featured beach-styled decor, with storefronts meant to resemble cabanas and a focus on sporting goods and similar apparel; moda featured white walls and terrazo, with mostly fashion-oriented tenants; and ramblas had earth-toned storefronts consisting mainly of gift shops, restaurants, and entertainment options.
+The playa section featured beach-styled decor, with storefronts meant to resemble cabanas and a focus on sporting goods and similar apparel; moda featured white walls and terrazzo, with mostly fashion-oriented tenants; and ramblas had earth-toned storefronts consisting mainly of gift shops, restaurants, and entertainment options.